 Whether your kid are 5 and want to be a bird when they grow up or 15 and pursuing aviation as a college option, Hiller Aviation Camp encourages this passion through hands on activities and models, aircraft demonstration, behind the scenes museum gallery, and aviation themed games.
 Flying camps teach science and life skills in a fun way that allow children to enjoy their experiences, while also continuing their education.

 According to the dictionary, a person with a compulsive desire for excitement and adventure is an adrenaline junkie.
 Adrenaline, however is not necessarily a bad thing.
 It prepares the body for stressful or physically demanding situations.
 You never know when you will need your adrenaline to kick and save your life or the life of another.
-Adventure camps such as Adventure Camp SF develop a child’s sense of adventure through hiking, exploring and playing.
+Adventure camps develop a child’s sense of adventure through hiking, exploring and playing.
 Teaching positive ways of releasing energy helps children later in life know how to cope with the constant stresses of day-to-day life.

 Legos may seem like just a toy, but they are in fact great teaching tools and used by some of the most well known professions.
 Engineering, construction, and developing all start with one simple design, and this design can be created using “toys” such as a Legos.
 They also help with spatial skills and math concepts that children may not realize they’re even learning.
 Lego robotics, spatial skills, engineering, and so much more are at the heart of a kid who plays with legos.
-So, if you have a Lego obsessed child, get them into a camp such as Ethos Science Center to support their passion and desire to learn.
+So, if you have a Lego obsessed child, get them into a LEGO camp to support their passion and desire to learn.

 Unique camps are a tremendous way to foster a child’s creativity and enhance their learning experience.
 It may not always be possible to send your child to a week long camp at $80 a day or more, so read part 2 for ways to transform an ordinary camp ground into a fashionista dream land or spy camp never spied before.